 Gabriel Gamino was an original SRL All-Star.
-Since then, he’s worked as an anchor and reporter for Cronkite News, the news division of Arizona PBS, and recently graduated from the the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
-This summer he will be working as a Cronkite Summer Leader at the school’s high school summer journalism program, having the unique opportunity as an alumni of that program to give back to the community of future journalists.
+Since then, he’s worked as an anchor and reporter for Cronkite News, the news division of Arizona PBS, and recently graduated from the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
+This summer he will be working as a Cronkite Summer Leader at the school’s high school summer journalism program, having the unique opportunity as an alumnus of that program to give back to the community of future journalists.
 Gabriel looks back on his SRL experience as highly valuable, helping to identify the raw passion he has for the journalism industry.

 What experiences or lessons do you value most from your time with SRL?

 There are lots of experiences and lessons that I value from my time with SRL, however, I must say that reporting national news from my high school’s angle was the most challenging yet rewarding experience.
 It allowed me to grow as a young journalist and provided me with scenarios that many don’t encounter until they get to college.
 Which gave me a head start.
 Additionally, being able to work with local professionals from Arizona PBS was a huge plus.
-The lessons and experiances I gained from SRL, made me a better journalist.
+The lessons and experiences I gained from SRL, made me a better journalist.

 What advice do you have for current SRL participants?

 Some advice that I would give to current SRL participants would be to keep an open mind.
-Keeping an open mind will allow you get better interviews, better video and ultimatly better stories.
+Keeping an open mind will allow you get better interviews, better video and ultimately better stories.
 On top of that, don’t be afraid to ask the tough questions.
 That is our job as journalists, to get the answers and report back to society.
 Lastly, NETWORK.
 The journalism world is not as big as it seems so whether it be networking with sources or professionally knowing someone will always be a big help.